fgardavaud/ProtoEnhance/index.md

 ## Protocols database sample

-A protocol database is avaible in this repo called `service_mod_data.7z`.
+As already describe in CT system requirement section, a protocol database is available in this repo called `service_mod_data.7z`.
 To activate it, you just have to decompress it.

 ## Software language